 Manufacturing Member: We recognize employees by their tenure in the company.
 They are done on 5-year increments.
 We have a get-together of the department in which they work and celebrate the occasion.

 How does your Shared Services organization recognize employee achievements?
-Are you measuring the success of that program and are there further enhancement that can be put into place with a reasonable amount of time and effort?
+Are you measuring the success of that program and are there further enhancements that can be put into place with a reasonable amount of time and effort?

 Who are your peers and how are you collaborating with them?